-Happy Tail: A nurturing cat helps another who needs a friend
+Happy Tail: A nurturing cat helps another

 We’re just about to the end of June, Adopt-A-Shelter-Cat Month, but here’s another story that shows a side of cats that some folks never get to see.

 Two years ago, the Spicers of North Canton, OH, adopted a kitten they